OSGConnect/connectbook/FsurfRemote/ProcessScan.md

 In this section, we see how to submit the FreeSurfer workflow from your laptop with Fsurf utility.

 **Important note on data privacy**: The `fsurf` tool is *not* HIPPA compliant.
 (HIPPA, the Health Insurance Portability and Accountability Act, is a federal law written to protect personal medical information.)
-Therefore images must be anonymized and deidentified before they are uploaded to OSG servers as we discussed in the section ------
+Therefore images must be anonymized and deidentified before they are uploaded to OSG servers as described in [Anonymozing Images](https://support.opensciencegrid.org/support/solutions/articles/12000008493-anonymizing-images)

 ## Get a Sample MRI file